Battles of BurdenNavigation

-According to the Law Offices of Vic Feazell, P.C., traumatic brain injury, commonly known as TBI, is caused by a sudden or serious impact to a person’s head.
+According to the Cazayoux Ewing Law Firm, traumatic brain injury, commonly known as TBI, is caused by a sudden or serious impact to a person’s head.
 Accidents occur and sometimes people make reckless mistakes, but many traumatic brain injuries occur at the hands of others.
 According to the Centers for Disease Control (CDC), there were 824 traumatic brain injuries resulting in eemergency room visits, hospitalization, and death.
 This type of injury has very extensive physical and financial consequences.
 If another party is at fault for your injuries, you should make sure that you receive the justice you deserve.

 There are many forms of TBI, but the most frequently reported traumatic brain injuries are as follows:

 These severe injuries completely change day to day life for the victim.
 It affects their job and their loved ones.
 The issue extends far beyond the person who is actually affected by the injury.
 The victim might experience a complete to their lives as they know it, such as losing the ability to walk, losing control of their motor skills, being unable to feed and dress themselves, and other dramatic changes.Read More